spirit986/pegbtech_demo/README.md

 This is a sample aplication utilizing Docker, Ansible and Bash to quickly provision a server and deploy a react_redux applicaiton from https://github.com/erikras/react-redux-universal-hot-example

+##### IMPORTANT NOTE
+To protect this project from breaking because of unintended commits to the original project of erikras (the link above), his repo was forked into a repo of my own: https://github.com/spirit986/react-redux-universal-hot-example.
+This project makes his deployments form the forked repo.

 ## Technologies used
 * Bash - For general scripting
 * Ansible - For the IaaS part and provisioning the host